Avarice07/Todo-List/README.md

 # Todo-List
-My first Project and im gonna make it mobile friendly
+My first Project, I tried to clone that popular todo-list but failed and its not mobile friendly just yet.